ronreynolds/smartsheet-openapi/docs/json-processing-changes.md

 ```java
         client.setObjectMapper(JacksonUtil.modifyObjectMapper(client.getObjectMapper()).build());
 ```

 `JacksonUtil.modifyObjectMapper` makes a few critical changes to the `ObjectMapper` passed in:
 1. disable `MapperFeature.ALLOW_COERCION_OF_SCALARS` to eliminate duplicate mappings for response fields with multiple value types
-2. register custom serializer/deserializer pair for `OffsetDateTime` to handle ISO-8601 format returned by Smartsheet API
+1. register custom serializer/deserializer pair for `OffsetDateTime` to handle ISO-8601 format returned by Smartsheet API
+1. enable `DeserializationFeature.ACCEPT_SINGLE_VALUE_AS_ARRAY` to address `share-sight` complexity of `result` that's `one-of(Share, ShareArray)`
+   1. easier to just specify that it's an array and tell Jackson to interpret a single as an array of 1
+1. enable `StreamReadFeature.INCLUDE_SOURCE_IN_LOCATION` to make it MUCH easier to debug JSON-parsing failures